pkp/pkp-docs/learning-ojs/en/production-publication.md

 When the article is published, the references will appear on the article page and the references will be submitted to CrossRef.

 After you have exported the article’s metadata to Crossref, you can insert the DOIs for the article references from Crossref if you use the Crossref Reference Linking plugin.
 Instructions on how to use the plugin are available in the [Crossref Plugin Guide](https://docs.pkp.sfu.ca/crossref-ojs-manual/en/references).

+Once you have the plugin set up and have exported the article's metadata to Crossref, you can insert the DOIs from Crossref back into the references:
+1. Open the submission
+2. Go to the **Publication** tab and **References**
+3. Click **Check Crossref DOIs**
+4. Some DOIs will now be added to the references

 ## Create Issue